 The name of the record store was Basic Beats and the first record I ever bought was a Steve Stoll EP called ‘Hyperrealism‘.
 After that, the Surgeon and Regis records were released and Jeff Mills.
 I started going to record shops like Clone etc and also used to go to illegal raves where the BPMS could get up to 170.
 I wasn’t really into gabber so I used to go to these teKno parties, and they were pretty awesome and they were like normal techno parties like strictly techno and I ended up playing there years later.

-Where are your favorite places to hang out in Rotterdam?
+Where are your favourite places to hang out in Rotterdam?

 Triphouse Rotterdam, bar, my studio and friends’ studios, Perron ’cause they’ve really good international guests.
 That’s where I hang out 9 out of 10 times.